-In 2011 the fitting of LED street lights was completed to all estate roads on both phases of the Park and low energy bulbs to footpath areas.
+In 2019 the fitting of LED street lights was completed to all estate roads on both phases of the Park and low energy bulbs to footpath areas.
 The LED fittings reduce light pollution and use 75% less energy.
-The cost of the project has a three year payback.
+The cost of the project has a three-year payback.
 LED ground lighting was installed to statues and landscaping features in June 2012 to replace old high wattage lamps and has a visual improvement.

 In 2011/2012 time clocks were fitted to all car parks to allow the lighting to be partially switched off at night to reduce light pollution and save on building energy bills (as it’s fed from building supplies).
 No more than 50% are switched off (after 10.00pm or other time by agreement with the occupier) to maintain security and health & safety.

-In 2010 the number of Park security vehicles was reduced from 2 to 1 and security guards now patrol on foot and by bicycle.
+In 2017 the number of Park security vehicles was increased from one to two, with both being electric.
+Security Guards mainly patrol on foot and by bicycle.
 This reduces fuel consumption.
 The mileage of the diesel patrol vehicle is recorded each month but is typically about 40,000 miles a year.

 One initiative has seen the recycling of green waste.
 Previously grass cuttings, leaves and pruning was cleared to an off site waste transfer station which proved costly… and environmentally wasteful.
 Following permission from the local council the Stockley Park Estates Management team arranged for a ‘green’ waste facility to be installed at the old construction office on the Gye and Tillyer land at the east end of the Park.
 There a number of newly built storage bays allow the contractor to process and fully breakdown the waste.
 The Park believes the initiative will help it generate its own compost and soil conditioners to re-use within the landscape so cutting the need to transport waste off site and bring material in.